Haluk Bilginer

 Nihat Haluk Bilginer (/tr/) is a Turkish actor.
 For his role in Şahsiyet (2018), Bilginer won the Best Actor award at the 47th International Emmy Awards.
 His movie Kış Uykusu won the Palme d'Or at the Cannes Film Festival.
-In addition to his acting career in Turkey, he has also worked in the United Kingdom and remains best known for his role as Mehmet Osman in the television soap opera EastEnders during the 1980s.
+In addition to his acting career in Turkey, he has also worked in the United Kingdom and remains best known there for his role as Mehmet Osman in the television soap opera EastEnders during the 1980s.
 He has also starred in Hollywood movies as a character actor, including The International (2009), W.E.
 (2011), Ben-Hur (2016), Halloween (2018) and Maria (2024).
 He often plays villains and unsympathetic characters.

 Early life and education

 Nihat Haluk Bilginer was born on 5 June 1954 in İzmir, Turkey.

 He graduated from the Ankara State Conservatory in 1977 before going to London, England, where he graduated from the London Academy of Music and Dramatic Art.